 Helping governments sustainably manage fisheries, aquaculture, and protect the environment

 The OECD helps governments establish good policies to achieve environmentally sound fisheries and sustainable aquaculture to support resilient communities, provide quality food and secure livelihoods.
-Our work contributes to a more robust evidence base for policy making, and promotes a dialogue among and between authorities in charge of fisheries and aquaculture policies in OECD member countries and beyond.
+The work of the Fisheries Committee contributes to a more robust evidence base for policy making, and promotes a dialogue among and between authorities in charge of fisheries and aquaculture policies in OECD member countries and beyond.

-We also help support dialogue on government support to the fisheries sector using the OECD Fisheries Support Estimate (FSE) database, which measures fisheries support policies in a consistent and transparent way across all OECD member countries and important non-member fishing economies.
-The FSE provides a basis for users to investigate the impacts of fisheries support policies on resources and ecosystems as well as on jobs, incomes and value creation with a view to adjust policies to better deliver the goals they were designed to meet.
+The Review covers about half of global fisheries, tracking and analysing developments in the main areas of government interventions for fisheries of OECD countries and important non-member fishing economies.
+In particular, it helps support a dialogue on government support to the fisheries sector using the OECD Fisheries Support Estimate (FSE) database, which measures fisheries support policies in a consistent and transparent way across all OECD member countries and other important fishing economies.
+The FSE and associated modelling work allow investigation of the impacts of fisheries support policies on resources and ecosystems as well as on jobs, incomes and value creation with a view to adjust policies to better deliver the goals they were designed to meet.